Idaho State University Administration Building

 The Idaho State University Administration Building is a historic two-story building on the campus of Idaho State University in Pocatello, Idaho.
 It was built as a student union in 1939, and designed in the Art Deco style by architect Frank G. Paradice.
 It became the administration building in 1961, after it was renovated by architect Henry J. Hulvey.
+The building was Pocatello's hot spot for dances utilizing its ballroom on the third floor.
 It has been listed on the National Register of Historic Places since September 23, 1993.